 Bi-weekly meetings (2nd and 4th Thursdays of the month at 6pm) will be scheduled for group check-ins and workshops from staff, grad students, or faculty.

-The following UROC Scholars will share their current research projects and discuss how they started with research.
+At the previous meeting, the following UROC Scholars shared their research projects and discussed how they started with research.

 - Cathryn Flores, English/Writing Minor